etan18/Obsidian-Notes/Machine Learning/Artificial Intelligence/alignment.md

 ## rlhf
 The subjectivity of generated output produced by [[large language models]] creates a challenge for evaluation.
 For open-ended tasks like story writing or generating ideas, writing a loss function which accurately captures "creativity" and other complex human values is intractable. **Reinforcement learning from human feedback (RLHF)** uses methods from [[reinforcement learning]] to directly optimize a language model with human feedback.

-RLHF is implemented as a [[large language models#fine-tuning|fine-tuning]] method requiring multiple training stages:
+RLHF is implemented as a [[fine-tuning]] method requiring multiple training stages:
 1. **Pre-training**: RLHF begins with a base language model.
 For example, OpenAI's first popular RLHF model, InstructGPT, used GPT-3 as its base model.
 2. **Training the reward model (RM)**: the RM takes in a sequence of text and returns a scalar reward representing human preferences.
 These LMs for reward modeling can be both another fine-tuned LM or a LM trained from scratch on the preference data.
 3. **Fine-tuning with RL**: re-train an aligned LM using the learned reward model.